yanganto/test-with/README.md

 ## Executable condition
-Run integration test case when the executables can be accessed
+Run integration test case when the executables can be accessed Require `executable` feature, if default features are disabled.
 ```rust
     // `pwd` executable command exists
     #[test_with::executable(pwd)]